jerryrox/project-beats-game/README.md

 ### 0.14.0 (WIP)
 #### New features
 - Implemented displayal of map count for their playable mode on `SongListItem`.
+- Added support for iOS File Sharing in case download becomes unusable in the future.
 #### Changes
 - Make the mobile platform use the acceleration supported by `Cursor` input.
 #### Fixes